edge-academy/Introduction-to-Web-Development/README.md

 - How to write clean, effective, modular code
 - Workwith files and scripts
 - Understand basic algorithms and data structures
-- Use Git as a version control system to upload your code
+- Writing a full Rails application with the Golden Seven
-- Learn the basics of web programming through Sinatra
+- Interact with the Facebook API

 ## **Syllabus**